Only original pharmaceutical products that passed 3 stages of clinical trials.

-The main property of GABA is that it regulates blood flow in the brain, improves memory, speech, and coordination.
+The main property of GABA is that it regulates blood flow in the brain and improves memory, speech, and coordination.
 It increases oxygen levels in nerve tissue and protects against convulsions.
 GABA facilitates the absorption of glucose.
 It can also lower blood pressure, regulate sleep, and remove toxic metabolites.

-Aminalon GABA is used in the following issues:
+Aminalon (GABA) is used in the following cases:

 - Atherosclerosis of cerebral arteries accompanied by mental deterioration;

 - Symptoms from the head and brain trauma and circulatory problems in the brain;